BFEFacility/Coldie/README.md

 # The new era of Bomber Friends cheating

 **Coldie** is a fork of **Bombie**, the original Bomber Friends proxy-based cheat.
 This is a entirely new vector for this game's cheating that has been created by **bombie**.
 Unlike other cheaters who have tried to modify the game's binary or inject their own Java code which have been banned many times before...
-They have been getting weaker and weaker with new anti-cheat update and due to many other factors.
-The introduction of the checksum will wipe this era in a total way.
+They have been getting weaker and weaker with new anti-cheat updates and due to many other factors.
+The introduction of the checksum will totally wipe this era and the methods used by it.
 Talking about the last blow: the failure of their anti-ban which has been wiping cheaters left and right.
-However, there has been one vector of cheating that hasn't been tried nor secured enough.
+However, there has been one vector of cheating that hasn't been tried nor fully secured by the game's servers since it was unexpected.
 That's proxy cheating.

 ## What's proxy cheating?